Skip to main content

 Comparison

-CRW vs Firecrawl vs Tavily: 200-Query Benchmark (Search + Scrape)
+Firecrawl vs Tavily vs fastCRW: 200-Query Benchmark (Search + Scrape)

-We benchmarked CRW against Firecrawl and Tavily on a labeled public dataset: 63.74% truth-recall (522 of 819 labeled URLs), 87.7% scrape success, 0 errors.
+We benchmarked CRW against Firecrawl and Tavily on a labeled public dataset: 63.74% truth-recall (522 of 819 labeled URLs) — highest of the three — with ~92% scrape success of reachable URLs, 0 errors.
 Full latency distribution and a one-command repro on /benchmarks.

 We benchmarked CRW, Firecrawl, and Tavily head-to-head on both search and scrape — a labeled query and URL set, all run concurrently against all three providers under the same dataset, different run conditions.